AdamNaghs/shell/README.md

     mkdir  - Creates new direction with provided path. rm  - Removes files or directories.

 Some commands like 'rm' just use the system function to call 'del' or 'rm' depending on if you're using windows or not.
-I need to fix this and but for now its just a simple solution.
+I need to fix this, but for now its just a simple solution.

 I also recently added support for programs in the system path.